dylan909/dylan909/README.md

 - Making a GraphQL learning respository
 - [Creating a project using React, Docker and GraphQL](https://github.com/dylan909/movie-recommendation-app)

+Projects i want to work on during the end of 2024 and 2025:
+- Building a audio plugin for DAWs
+- An ios/android app.
+- Web game
+- A project using both c++ and another using Go.

 Resources i've been reading:

 - https://github.com/jamiebuilds/the-super-tiny-compiler/blob/master/the-super-tiny-compiler.js